rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 apiVersion: external-secrets.io/v1alpha1
 kind: ExternalSecret
 metadata:
-  name: my-external-secret   # The name of the External Secret
+  name: my-external-secret   # Name of the External Secret
   namespace: external-secrets
 spec:
   refreshInterval: "1h"   # Specifies how often the secret should be refreshed from GCP